 Tactical Fraction | % | % | % | % | % |

 Voters who vote tactically do not all pick the same destination for their tactical vote.
-It depends on which other parties they support to some extent, and also on the characteristics of the seat.
-For example, non-Green voters are unlikely to vote Green tactically unless the Green party is competitive in that particular seat.
+It depends on which parties are competitive in the seat.

-The trends of tactical preferences for the 2024 general election are estimated as follows:
+The trends of tactical preferences measured in 2025 are estimated as follows: